princeton-nlp/calm-textgame/readme.md

 }
 ```
 ## Acknowledgements
-The Clubfloyd dataset is crawled from http://www.allthingsjacq.com/interactive_fiction.html.
-Thanks Jacqueline for hosting this fun cite and granting our use!
+Thanks Jacqueline for hosting the wonderful ClubFloyd webcite and granting our use!

 The code borrows from [TDQN](https://github.com/microsoft/tdqn) (for the RL part) and [Huggingface Transformers](https://github.com/huggingface/transformers) (for the CALM part).